Group Size: 2 - 16 passengers

 Day 6 - Hluhluwe

 Today you get to enjoy the amenities on offer at your accommodation.
 The day includes all meals and two game viewing activities.
 (BLD)

 Day 7 - End of KwaZulu-Natal Highlights Tour

 Embark on a final game drive followed by breakfast and check-out formalities.
-Travel via the Elephant Coast back to Durban where the tour ends on arrival at your Durban based hotel or with drop-off at King Shaka International Airport for your onward flight arrangements.
+Stop enroute the Elephant Coast at St Lucia Estuary for an optional estuarine boat trip (at own expense) offering glimpses of crocodiles and hippos as well as the prolific bird life along the river banks.
+The tour ends on arrival at your Durban based hotel or with drop off at King Shaka International Airport for your onward flight (it is suggested that your departure flight is booked for the following day, or no earlier than 17h00).
 (B)

 Dates and Pricing